 They had their annual tree lighting in the square.
 Not sure you can call it a square, more like the grassy area near the four-way stop.
 This town consists of one intersection, a Post Office, Fire Department and one gas station.

 There was a table with hot chocolate and cans of whipped cream.
 A young lady was walking around with a container of homemade cookies, holding them under our noses.
 I sat on one of the barrels and talked to the people around me.
-It was nice to sit and listen to their stories and to laugh at ourselves.
-A few knew that it was God that brought them here.
+It was nice to sit and listen to their stories and to laugh.
+A few knew that it was God who brought them here.

 It was my first time in the community, and being in a small town, everyone knew I had moved there.
 I had become known as the lady with the giant Rooster in her yard.
 When they asked where I live, and I pointed down the road, they would gasp and exclaim, “You live in Pete’s old house and have the giant Rooster!”
 Well, I guess I could be known for worse.